rutaolta/varcaller/README.md

 # About

-Pipeline gets assembly in fasta format, and reads in fq format.
+Pipeline gets assembly in fasta format, and reads in fq format as default (can be changed in config/default.yaml).
 As an output it generates ... .

-The ... you can find on the resulting plot in `data_output` folder.
+All general results you can find in `data_output` folder.

 # Configure Pipeline